garicula/PizzaParty/README.md

 # PizzaParty
-Android Application that calculates how many pizzas should be ordered
+Android application that calculates how many pizzas should be ordered